ros-navigation/docs.nav2.org/setup_guides/sensors/setup_sensors.rst

 ************************
 Now that we have a robot with its sensors set up, we can use the obtained sensor information to build a map of the environment and to localize the robot on the map.
 The ``slam_toolbox`` package is a set of tools and capabilities for 2D Simultaneous Localization and Mapping (SLAM) in potentially massive maps with ROS2.
 It is also one of the officially supported SLAM libraries in Nav2, and we recommend to use this package in situations you need to use SLAM on your robot setup.
 Aside from the ``slam_toolbox``, localization can also be implemented through the ``nav2_amcl`` package.
 This package implements Adaptive Monte Carlo Localization (AMCL) which estimates the position and orientation of the robot in a map.
 Other techniques may also be available, please check Nav2 documentation for more information.

 Both the ``slam_toolbox`` and ``nav2_amcl`` use information from the laser scan sensor to be able to perceive the robot's environment.
 Hence, to verify that they can access the laser scan sensor readings, we must make sure that they are subscribed to the correct topic that publishes the ``sensor_msgs/LaserScan`` message.
 This can be configured by setting their ``scan_topic`` parameters to the topic that publishes that message.
+It is a convention to publish the ``sensor_msgs/LaserScan`` messages to  ``/scan`` topic.
+Thus, by default, the ``scan_topic`` parameter is set to ``/scan``.
+Recall that when we added the lidar sensor to ``sam_bot`` in the previous section, we set the topic to which the lidar sensor will publish the ``sensor_msgs/LaserScan`` messages as ``/scan``.

 In-depth discussions on the complete configuration parameters will not be a scope of our tutorials since they can be pretty complex.
 Instead, we recommend you to have a look at their official documentation in the links below.

 .. seealso::
   | For the complete list of configuration parameters of ``slam_toolbox``, see the `Github repository of slam_toolbox <https://github.com/SteveMacenski/slam_toolbox#readme>`_.